This post is also available in:

 First, the Japanese always have a picnic for hanami and preparing Koraku Bento (or Hanami bento) is a must.
 Nowadays, they can be specially customized and are widely sold at local supermarkets during the cherry blossom season.

 What makes this bento more special is their size compared to regular convenience store-sold bento boxes.
 Why?
 Because it is more suitable for a standard picnic in Japan, where many people gather together and share the bento boxes.
 Remember, “sharing is caring” in Japan!

 These bento boxes are also more special than any other kinds of bento because of the seasonal characteristics of the ingredients inside the Koraku bento.
-In other words, during the cherry blossom seasons, these ingredients are even more common-place and exquisite in taste.
-For example, some feature items include makizushi (a type of sushi rolls), inarizushi (sushi rice stuffed in fried tofu pouches), tamagoyaki (Japanese-styled omelet), and kamaboko (pink and white fish cakes)
+In other words, during the cherry blossom seasons, these ingredients are even more commonplace and exquisite in taste.
+For example, some feature items include makizushi (a type of sushi roll), inarizushi (sushi rice stuffed in fried tofu pouches), tamagoyaki (Japanese-styled omelet), and kamaboko (pink and white fish cakes)